yazhinia/McDevol/README.md

 Now ready to use.

-In linux cluster, an easier way is to work with a virtual environment (using either `venv` or `conda`) for installing and run the tool.
+In linux cluster, an easier way is to work with a virtual environment (create using either `venv` or `conda`) for installing and run the tool.

 <!--- conda create -n mcdevol_env python numpy scipy pandas alive_progress
       conda activate mcdevol_env --->